Latton Bush Comprehensive School

-Although this page is titled Latton Bush Comprehensive School I did also had the indignity of attending Water House Moor Junior School.
+Although this page is titled Latton Bush Comprehensive School I also had the indignity of attending Water House Moor Junior School.
 Although things there weren’t quite as bad as at Latton Bush there were still problems, one being my form teacher Mr. Deady (pronounced DeeDee).
-In the era of my schooling days corporal punishment was permitted to be used by teachers and although I was never caned I was spanked a few times this was mainly by, in fact ONLY Mr. Deady who looking back I am now sure had a problem himself.
+In the era of my schooling days corporal punishment was permitted to be used by teachers.
+Although I was never caned I was spanked a few times this was mainly by, in fact ONLY by Mr. Deady who looking back I am sure had a problem himself.
 Never a day went by without him calling some poor sod out to the front of the class. ”Touch your toes”, he would command and whoever had been called out would do just that, then he would wallop, and I mean wallop their bottom.

 ‘No son” He replied, ”I’ve spanked so many little brats in my time I don’t remember.”

-Well remember this I said, and stuck one on his nose leaving him with a broken nose, one streaming with blood.
-I’m not usually a violent person but watching the red liquid stream from him gave me immense satisfaction as was his howls of outrage and the remarkable sex I had that later night with a girl called Peggy.
+“Well remember this”, I said arrogantly, and stuck one on his nose leaving his nose broken and streaming with blood.
+I’m not usually a violent person but watching the red liquid stream from his mangled hooter gave me immense satisfaction along with his howls of outrage.
+The sex I had that later night with a girl called Peggy seemed even more exhilarating.

 I wasn’t good at sports at all and having such a toad as my gym teacher was real scary.
-I clearly remember him having us climb up the ropes that dangled from the gym’s ceiling while he stood below bellowing at us.
-I looked at the dangling ropes with trepidation and nearly shat my pants, I”ll never do this, I thought, but the fear of suffering the wrath of the evil bastard Mr Clark I did and I still don’t know how.
+Clearly I remember him having us climb up the ropes that dangled from the gym’s ceiling while he stood below bellowing at us.
+I looked at the dangling ropes with trepidation and nearly shat my pants, I’ll never do this, I thought, but the fear of suffering the wrath of the evil bastard Mr Clark I did and I still don’t know how.
 What I do know is that I ended up with both of my hands covered in huge blisters.